 The common inflammatory mediators in patients with ankylosing spondylitis include prostaglandins, interleukins and tumor necrosis factor , etc.

-Non-steroidal anti-inflammatory drugs (NSAIDs) are such drugs, which act on cyclooxygenase and inhibit the synthesis of prostaglandins from arachidonic acid, thereby inhibiting inflammation and reducing pain
+Prostaglandins, interleukins and tumor necrosis factor It acts on cyclooxygenase and inhibits the synthesis of prostaglandins from arachidonic acid, thereby inhibiting inflammation and reducing pain

 It should be noted, however, that ankylosing spondylitis also has a distinctive feature - new bone formation